Danon disease: Causes

-Although the genetic cause of Danon disease is known, the mechanism of disease is not well understood.
+Although the genetic cause of Danon disease is known, the mechanism of the disease is not well understood.
 Danon disease involves a genetic defect (mutation) in a gene called LAMP2, which results in a change to the normal protein structure.
 While the function of the LAMP2 gene is not well understood, it is known that LAMP2 protein is primarily located in small structures within cells called lysosomes.

 Genetics

 It is associated with LAMP2.
 The status of this condition as a GSD has been disputed.

 Diagnosis

 Making a diagnosis for a genetic or rare disease can often be challenging.
-Healthcare professionals typically look at a person's medical history, symptoms, physical exam, and laboratory test results in order to make a diagnosis.
+Healthcare professionals typically look at a person's medical history, symptoms, physical exam, and laboratory test results to make a diagnosis.
 The following resources provide information relating to diagnosis and testing for this condition.
 If you have questions about getting a diagnosis, you should contact a healthcare professional.